Carbon Monoxide Detector Installation Cost Guide

 1. Detector Type

-• Plug-In with Battery Backup: Slightly higher price point but quicker install when outlets exist
+• Plug-In with Battery Backup: Slightly higher cost, quick install

-• Hard-Wired: Higher material and labor, yet preferred by code officials in many jurisdictions
+• Hard-Wired: Higher cost, preferred by code officials

 2. Quantity and Placement